Network Capabilities

 import json

-from pydoll.browser.chrome import Chrome
+from pydoll.browser.chromium import Chrome

-from pydoll.events.network import NetworkEvents
+from pydoll.protocol.fetch.events import FetchEvent

 from functools import partial